masschallenge/impact-api/QUICK_START.md

 "short_pitch" in the body of the "startup patch" call and then click change to change it to any other value.

 It should be noted that due to client, browser, or firewall restrictions, it may be necessary to send PATCH calls as POSTS and override them.
 The middleware which overrides these types of POSTs is included in the code base.
+To PATCH via POST (override the POST), you will need to include the following header/value pair: 'HTTP_X_HTTP_METHOD_OVERRIDE':'PATCH'.

 17. You can go through a similar process with system users, by opening the "v1" folder and using the various "user" calls.
 Note that